Make It Happen Hypnotherapy

 One important step is to identify the symptoms of anxiety and become more aware of how they manifest in your body and mind.
 This can include physical symptoms such as sweating, shaking, and racing heart, as well as psychological symptoms such as racing thoughts, worry, and fear.

-Once you have identified your symptoms, you can begin to work on changing your thoughts and behaviors.
-This can involve challenging negative thoughts and replacing them with more positive ones.
 For example, if you have a fear of public speaking, you might challenge the thought “I’m going to embarrass myself” with the more positive thought “I am prepared and capable of giving a great speech.”

 In addition to changing your thoughts, it’s also important to engage in behaviors that reinforce your new beliefs.
 This can involve gradually exposing yourself to the situations that make you feel anxious, and practicing relaxation techniques such as deep breathing and mindfulness.